My Takeaways from the TTIGF 2019 Forum

 - Why is data sovereignty important?
 Then, data localisation can be expensive so data classification is important to this context.
 Useful here is hybrid cloud model.
 But localisation means keeping the high paying jobs and money here.

-Panel - Cultural Factors in the Caribbean affecting Trust & Privacy for Digital Security
+Panel - Cultural Factors in the Caribbean affecting Trust and Privacy for Digital Security

 - Is it a cultural/Trinidad/Caribbean thing or just a society or region that is still developing?
 What about differences across generations.